coderguneet/QRcode-generator/README.md

 # QRcode-generator
-a simple qrcode generator that uses the tkinter,qrcode,pillow,os library of python to generate qrcodes for a given website
+a simple qrcode generator that uses the tkinter,qrcode library and pillow,os modules of python to generate qrcodes for a given website